Aemrox/aemrox.github.io/source/_posts/2016-01-25-ruby-fied-javascript-first-class-functions.markdown

 end #-> 2, 4, 6, 8
 ```

-In this example we are actually passing two blocks into methods.
+In this example we are actually passing a block into a method twice, first when we call #some_method and next when we call the #each method.
 This is almost like passing a function as an argument, except we define the whole function, and instead of calling it by name, it gets called when we use the **yield** keyword.
-It even has the coolest property of a closure, which is access to the scope in which it was defined.
+It's pretty much a regular closure and it even has the coolest property of a closure, which is access to the scope in which it was defined.

 ```ruby
 x= 10